Free cookie consent management tool by TermsFeed

 When selecting an existing record type to store your event types, make sure it meets the following requirements:

 The record type you select to store your event types must have the following required fields.
-If the record type doesn't have have these fields, you can edit the record type to add new fields.
+If the record type doesn't have these fields, you can edit the record type to add new fields.

 Field Type Purpose